Kardashians Approve Of Kendall Jenner’s Pepsi Commercial? People Are Wondering How Kris Jenner Let This Happen

 Joining a superstar Pepsi roster

 Kendall Jenner appeared in her first Pepsi commercial this month.
-The 21-year-old supermodel joined an impressive roster of superstars that have been featured in the soda ads before her like Beyoncé, Sofia Vergara, Christina Aguilera, Britney Spears, and Cindy Crawford.
+The 21-year-old supermodel joined an impressive roster of superstars that have been featured in the soda ads before her such as Beyonce, Sofia Vergara, Christina Aguilera, Britney Spears, and Cindy Crawford.

-What could have been a great opportunity for Kendall Jenner to become a household name across the country, turned out to be a disaster of an advertisement that caused outrage across America.
+What could have been a great opportunity for Kendall Jenner to become a household name across the country turned out to be a disaster of an advertisement that caused outrage across America.

 3 Key Lessons from Pepsi’s #Marketing Disaster https://t.co/nDy2p6ItUO #KendallJenner #InfluencerMarketing #SocialMedia #SMM #Pepsi pic.twitter.com/mwuSfKsObz